butterdori/usgs-comcat-earthquake-retriever/README.md

 # usgs-comcat-earthquake-retriever
-Automates bulk retrieval of earthquake data from USGS Earthquake Catalog in accordance with the API https://earthquake.usgs.gov/fdsnws/event/1/#parameters.
+Automates bulk retrieval of earthquake data from USGS Earthquake Catalog in accordance with the API https://earthquake.usgs.gov/fdsnws/event/1/#parameters in R.

 Set parameters.
 ```